wazzamatazz/json-time-series-extractor/README.md

 ## Data Samples

-Properties on the JSON objects are converted to instances of `TimeSeriesSample`.
+Properties on the JSON objects are converted to instances of [TimeSeriesSample](/src/JsonTimeSeriesExtractor/TimeSeriesSample.cs).
 Although the type of the `Value` property on `TimeSeriesSample` is `object`, in practical terms the value will either be `null`, or one of the following types:

 - `double`
 - `string`